ashvinravi/AD_MPRA/README.md

 This repository contains all analyses regarding this manuscript, "Regulatory landscape of Alzheimer’s Disease Variants in Human Microglia."

+### Fine-mapping Tables
-**Full fine-mapping results and variants split by method are included within the full_results folder within this repository.**
+**Full AD fine-mapping results and variants split by method are included within the full_results folder within this repository.**

 Supplementary Tables: